jimbobbennett/smart-garden-ornaments/README.md

 <!-- TODO - add photo -->

-The micro:bits have a temperature sensor built in, so if you are just tracking temperature this is all you will need.
-If you want to track other things then you will need different sensors.
+The micro:bits have a temperature sensor built in, so if you are just tracking temperature this is all you'll need.
+If you want to track other things then you'll need different sensors.
 Some need to be purchased as a sensor (such as a microphone to track noise levels or a proximity sensor), others such as a soil moisture sensor can be made yourself.
 This project will cover the following sensors:

 <!-- TODO - add sensors -->
 * Home made soil moisture sensor